 My obsession with Patagonia’s Barely Baggies is borderline unhealthy.
-Generally, I consider anything Patagucci too rich for my blood, but after getting engaged in Telluride last summer I was feeling very YOLO-ey.
+Generally, I consider anything Patagucci too rich for my blood, but after getting engaged in Telluride I was feeling very YOLO-ey.
 So when my new fiance and I walked into the Patagonia store in downtown Telluride and these shorts were under $50, I decided it was time to Treat Yoself.

 Love.
 It’s a crazy drug.